Yes, you can still ski this summer

 Skiing in the Southern Hemisphere

 Sure it’s scientifically obvious, but isn’t it still a little disorienting to imagine half the world is in winter while the northern hemisphere enjoys summer?
 (Want to talk ski obsession?
-I knew a ski patroller who used this to his benefit, flipping between New Zealand and Canada to live in a perpetual winter for several years).
+More than a few ski patrollers I know have used this to their advantage, flipping between New Zealand and Canada to live in a perpetual winter for several years).

 Once you get over the present moment bias, though, it’s possible to imagine a summer holiday to a winter destination.
 If you’re jonesing hard for some real winter skiing between June and October, check out the ski season in South America, New Zealand or Australia.